BrandyJSon/HTBWriteups/unix/medium/faculty/readme.md

 ![](./imgs/user/1.png)

 Looking at his report the file that the vulnerability exists in is metaGitUpdate.js.
-Lets read the metaGitUpdate.js file on the box and see if it has the same vulnerble code.
+Lets read the metaGitUpdate.js file on the box and see if it has the same vulnerable code.

 ![](./imgs/user/1.1.png)